ReginaAbena19/Password-Generator/README.md

 Code source can be found in script.js

+## Implementation
+4 Arrays of special, numeric, lowercase and uppercase characters to be included in password Function to obtain user input on desired password length Function to prompt user for password options
+Function for getting a random element from an array Function to generate password with user input
+Get references to the #generate element
+Write password to the #password input
+Add event listener to generate button

 ## After thoughts

 * In the initial implementation, if a user entered a desired password length < 8 or > 128, the user would still be presented with additional options.
 However, the password generation would inevitably fail since the initial condition was not met.
 From a user usability standpoint, this approach lacks clarity as users are left in the dark about what went wrong and why a password was not generated.
 A more user-friendly approach would be to immediately notify users of the incorrect password length and guide them to provide a valid input, fostering a smoother and more transparent user experience.